dotnet/docs-maui/docs/user-interface/graphics/paint/solidcolor.md

 ---
-title: ".NET MAUI Graphics: Solid colors"
+title: ".NET MAUI Graphics: Solid color paint"
 description: "The .NET MAUI SolidPaint class paints an area with a solid color." ms.date: 07/15/2021
 ---

-# .NET MAUI Graphics: Solid colors
+# .NET MAUI Graphics: Solid colors paint

 The .NET Multi-platform App UI (MAUI) `SolidPaint` class derives from the `Paint` class, and is used to paint an area with a solid color.

 The `SolidPaint` class defines a `Color` property, of type `Color`, which represents the color of the paint.
-The class also has an `IsTransparent` method that returns a `bool` that represents whether the color has an alpha value of less than 1.
+The class also has an `IsTransparent` property that returns a `bool` that represents whether the color has an alpha value of less than 1.

 ## Create a SolidPaint object